Open your mind to new perspectives

 After we discuss the risks and benefits, you’ll sign the informed consent, which contains your wishes regarding therapeutic touch.

-If you don’t have a therapist, I can make recommendations. l’ll introduce you to some basic concepts from several types of therapy.
-This prepares you for Integration and makes it easier for you to begin your healing pathway.
+If you don’t have a therapist, I can make recommendations and l’ll introduce you to concepts from several types of therapy and practices that may help you.
+All of this prepares you for Integration and makes it easier for you to begin your healing .

 Administration Session